Posted: Tue 27th Feb 2024

-If it’s a product you’re developing, you may need to put almost as much thought into the packaging as you have into the item itself.
+If you're developing a product, you must give almost as much thought to the packaging as to the item itself.

-Packaging is a significant part of the customer experience and can convey tons of information about the brand and the goods inside.
-Consider how it will look on a shelf and how it might fare when grouped with other, similar products.
+Packaging is crucial to the customer experience.
+It can convey tons of information about the brand and the goods inside.
+Consider how it will look on a shelf and how it might fare when grouped with other similar products.

-“From the outset, we were always going to make solid, plastic-free hair care products, so we knew our packaging was going to be a small and simple cardboard box.
-That meant space was limited, and it couldn’t be too busy, but the box needed to convey essential information for people to know how to use the product.
+"From the outset, we were always going to make solid, plastic-free haircare products.
+So, we knew our packaging was going to be a small and simple cardboard box with limited space.
+And it couldn't be too busy, but the box needed to convey essential information for people to know how to use the product.

-“I thought about what it would look like on a retailer’s shelf or on a website, imagining it was the very first time someone was seeing our product.
-It needed to be eye-catching next to other brands and look like a quality, well-made product.”
+"I thought about how to make a product that stood out on a retailer's shelf or on a website.
+It needed to be eye-catching next to other brands and look like a quality, well-made product."

-Work out how much it’ll cost you to provide this new service or product.
-If you’ll need suppliers, extra infrastructure or anything else to help you deliver this service, get all the numbers you can in terms of finances.
+Work out how much it'll cost you to provide this new product or service.
+Will you need suppliers, extra infrastructure or anything else to help you deliver it?
+If so, get all the figures you can, so you're clear on the finances.

-Then look at the data you collected on what people would pay for it and research what other similar products are going for elsewhere in the market.
-Comparing the two figures will give you a sense of whether it’s commercially viable.
+Then look at the data you collected on what people would pay for it.
+Research what other similar products are going for elsewhere in the market.
+Comparing the two figures will give you a sense of whether your product is commercially viable.

 Research funding opportunities

-Work out what kind of sum you’re going to be after, then check out the different options available, from grants to loans and crowdfunding.
+Decide what amount you'll need, then check out the different options available, from grants and loans to crowdfunding.

 Refer back to your definition and objective

-Now that the new product or service is starting to take on a more solid existence, go back to the notes you made during your initial research.
+Now that your new product or service is nearly a reality, re-read the notes from your initial research.